globalbioticinteractions/deadwood2021/index.md

 For more information about the ForBio and UiB Dead Wood 2021 Meeting see <a href="https://www.forbio.uio.no/events/courses/2021/Deadwood_2021">ForBio's announcement</a>, and the <a href="http://adlignum.com/teaching/dead-wood-meeting-2021/">meeting agenda</a>.

-During this two-day long, participatory workshop students and researchers will explore the current informatics methods used to work with interaction data "in the wild."
-Our group exploration into the data will cover the data origins, data integration process, data publishing, data analysis, and data visualization.

 This workshop is open to registered participants.